sohailshaikh23/3-tier-application-voting/README.md

 kubectl edit configmap aws-auth -n kube-system
 ```

-add this data in the aws-auth
+add this data in the aws-auth or use AWS configure

 ```
 - rolearn: <YOUR ARN>